Lucaraso/GymCuisine/README.md

 # GymCuisine Website Frontend Project
 Gymcuisine is a design and development project carried out by two aspiring developers who also share an interest in the gym.
-We decided to showcase our frontend skills while incorporating this interest.
-Please see the final Figma Hi-Fi design and live demo below and let us know what you think!
+We decided to showcase our frontend skills while incorporating this interest, and aimed to demonstrate our knowledge of design principles and coding raw HTML and CSS with no frameworks.
+Please see the final Figma Hi-Fi design and live demo below, and let us know what you think!

 | Figma Design | Live Demo |
 | -------- | ---- |